MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

 For more information on this please check out this link:
 <https://developers.google.com/android-publisher/getting_started>

-**You are now done with the Google required pre-requisites and ready to publish an update to the Play store from Mobile Center**
+**You are now done with the Google pre-requisites and ready to publish an update to the Play store from Mobile Center**

 ### Step1: Create a Store in Mobile Center